objectpartners/react-redux-api/README.md

 ### These are the Gulp.js tasks for your dev process: ###

 * `gulp init` - Runs the Semantic UI build.
+* `gulp init` - For some buggy reason, we have to run gulp init twice at the moment....

-* `gulp watch:dev` - Watches development files and runs builds when needed.
+* `gulp watch:dev` - Watches development files and runs builds when needed. (note this will go away, this is the old frontend code)

 * `gulp serve:dev` - Starts the Hapi server and serves the files.

-* `gulp test` - Runs the Mocha tests in the Karma test runner.
+* `gulp test` - Runs the Mocha tests in the Karma test runner. (going away soon)